trains, locomotives

 By comparison, American trains carry 40 percent of our freight, while only 28 percent goes on the highway.
 In other words, to get 6 percent of passengers out of their cars, Europe put nearly three times as many trucks on the road." (posted 4/22/09, permalink)

 Challenger: The Union Pacific Railroad's mighty 'Challenger' locomotive No. 3985 visited Portland in September 2005.
-The 4-6-6-4 articulated monster was on a 2,800-mile tour to celebrate railroad heritage.
+The 4-6-6-4 articulated steam monster was on a 2,800-mile tour to celebrate railroad heritage.

 the view through the windshield blog